Plasma Module

 Plasma Chemistry Reactions

 The plasma chemistry is extremely important for obtaining realistic simulation results.
-With the Plasma Module, you can define electron impact reactions, reactions between heavy species, and surface reactions.
+The Plasma Module can be used to define electron impact reactions, reactions between heavy species, and surface reactions.

 The plasma chemistry dictates how electrons lose or gain energy in collisions with the background gas.
 The Plasma Module offers dedicated features for modeling electron impact reactions that can result in ionization, excitation, and attachment.
 Electron impact reactions can be defined from cross-section data, and source terms can be obtained by suitable integration over electron energy distribution functions.